Circular polarisation of gamma rays as a probe of dark matter interactions with cosmic ray electrons: Photon flux from cosmic ray scattering

 Additionally, both from Fig.~\ref{fig:flux} and Fig.~\ref{fig:flux2}, we can notice that the smaller $\Delta M$ is, the lower the circular polarisation asymmetry becomes, contrary to what happens with the intensity of the flux.
-This is more notable in Fig.~\ref{fig:flux}, where the electron energy spectrum for energies around $10^{-2}$ has a lower slope (in absolute value) than at energies $\sim 10^{-1}$ and above.
-In order to understand this more in depth, we computed the asymmetry separately for the two components of the flux, \textit{i.e.} the first and second resonance contributions.
+This is more notable in Fig.~\ref{fig:flux}, and is ultimately related to the fact that the electron energy spectrum for energies around $10^{-2}$ GeV is less steep than at energies $\sim 10^{-1}$ GeV and above.
+This can be verified by looking at the power law behaviours in Eq.~\ref{eq:espectrum} and Eq.~\ref{eq:injspectrum} for the injected case.
+In order to understand why this is the case, we computed the asymmetry separately for the two components of the flux, i.e. the first and second resonance contributions.
 We found that the polarisation asymmetry when we only consider the diagram which contributes to the first resonance (first diagram of Fig.~\ref{fig:diagrams}) is independent of the parameter space point and always yields a maximal polarisation fraction of $100\%$ on the peak situated at $E_\gamma \sim \Delta M$.
 On the other hand, the second resonance is characterised in general by a much lower polarisation asymmetry, as a consequence of the fact that the photon from the third diagram in the second row of Fig.~\ref{fig:diagrams} is emitted from the scalar mediator.
-Contrary to the electron, the mediator, does not remember that it has participated to P violating interaction because it has no spin, and therefore that diagram does not produce polarised photons, polluting the signal and lowering the total polarisation fraction in the first resonance peak.
+Contrary to the electron, the mediator, does not remember that it has participated in a P violating interaction because it has no spin, and therefore that diagram does not produce polarised photons, polluting the signal and lowering the total polarisation fraction in the first resonance peak.
 It can be verified that the second resonance is relatively more important at smaller $\Delta M$ and this motivates the fact that the asymmetry decreases for lower values of $\Delta M$.
 In addition, because of the lower slope of the LIS and the injected electron spectrum for energies around $0.01$ GeV, it is more likely that second resonance photons are produced at the peak of the flux for $\Delta M = 0.01$ GeV, lowering the polarisation asymmetry considerably with respects to the other two scenarios considered.
 If instead we use a spectrum with a shape which is scale invariant such as $ \sim E^{-3}$, see Fig.~\ref{fig:flux2}, the relative contribution of the second resonance is still bigger for lower values of $\Delta M$ but not at the same level than in Fig.~\ref{fig:flux}.
 On the other hand, comparing the results of the left and right plots of Fig.~\ref{fig:flux}, we can see that for any value of $\Delta M$, the asymmetry is higher when we consider the injected spectrum over the LIS.
 This is because, due to its higher slope in the whole energy range considered, the injected spectrum favours energies which populate the first resonance over the ones which populate the second.
 This effects is even more enhanced in the case of the $E^{-3}$ spectrum profile.

 From the differences found in our results when changing the electron energy profile from the local interstellar to the injected one, we can conclude that the electron energy spectrum has a relevant impact both on the circular polarisation asymmetry and on the flux.
 The realistic spectrum however will be something in between the two limit cases considered here.
 Therefore, we can expect that for a realistic full-fledged simulation both the flux and the circular asymmetry can have significant variations, retaining nonetheless certain basic features that are direct consequence of the kinematics.